Sachin23118/localrepo/README.md

-# this is my local repoclear
+# this is my local repoclearq